Machine Translation Quality Estimation

 Legal and regulated content

-Flag low confidence segments for expert validation when meaning, terminology, dates, names or legal phrasing need additional care.
+Flag low-confidence segments for expert validation when meaning, terminology, dates, names or legal phrasing need additional care.

 Media and publishing